-Blogging and social media are completely overhauling traditional therapy, so now, dietitians need to be on social media and need to be online and virtual in addition to in doctors’ offices.
+Blogging and social media are completely overhauling traditional therapy.
+Now, dietitians need to be on social media, online, and virtual, in addition to in doctors’ offices.

-EHRs (electronic health records) will undoubtedly make your life easier when you’re in private practice, especially with documentation and insurance.
+EHRs (electronic health records, like Healthie) will undoubtedly make your life easier when you’re in private practice.
+This is especially true with documentation and insurance.
 Honestly, if you don’t have a great organizational system, you are going to crash and burn.
 It will take a lot of energy to keep the practice going, so make sure to have technology there to help you.

 I wanted to build a resource that made it easier for dietitians to move forth in their private practice aspirations.
 I realized that when I was starting out, there were so many areas where I went wrong, and I wanted to make sure that others could learn from the trial and error that I went through.
 The books are really meant to be resources to help dietitians grow their practices.